jspm/jspm-cli/README.md

 **jspm installs only ES modules, and then you just need to use the jspm resolver to work with them.**

 Since loading only requires the jspm resolver, it is easy to provide into existing build tools by just writing a wrapper plugin.
-Node.js and browser support similarly are simply resolver-level (Node.js through a custom module loader resolve hook and the browser through package maps).
+Node.js and browser support similarly are simply resolver-level (Node.js through a custom module loader resolve hook and the browser through import maps).

 These workflows above will all make further sense in how they come together going through this guide.